anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Feeling and longing are the motive forces behind all human endeavor and human creations.
+Quote: Argue for your limitations, and sure enough they're yours.

-By: Albert Einstein
+By: Richard Bach